scacela/oci-lakehouse-pipeline/README.md

 	2. For each resource that you wish to access, find the name of the resource under the `Name` column.
 If the name of the resource is hyperlinked, open the link into a new browser tab.
 If the name of the resource is not hyperlinked, do the following instead:
 		1. Copy to your clipboard its identifier, which is listed as the value to the `id` key, which can be found under the `Attributes` column once you click `Show`.
 		2. Duplicate your browser tab, and switch to that tab.
-		3. Paste the identifier from your clipboard into the search field at the top of the OCI UI.
+		3. Paste the identifier from your clipboard into the search field at the top of the OCI UI, and press `Enter` on your keyboard.
-		4. Click the listing that appears in the search results.
+		4. Click the listing that corresponds to your resource once it appears in the search results.

 ### Deployment via CLI Terraform
 #### Prerequisites